-Are you a researcher or practitioner in the built environment hoping to create knowledge and applied research results that are actionable?
+Are you a researcher or practitioner in the built environment hoping to create actionable knowledge and applied research results?
 Then the city-wide Town+Gown program can help.

 Created in 2009-2010, Town+Gown is a city-wide university-community partnership program, resident at the New York City Department of Design and Construction (DDC), that brings academics and practitioners together to create actionable knowledge in the built environment.